-When you bend a note, you will want to bend the pitch so that it stays in the scale that you are playing.
+When you bend your strings, you will want to alter the pitch so that it stays in the scale that you are playing.
 Let’s take a look at a plain lick using the D blues scale first:

 Pretty bland right?
 Let’s add a few bends and vibratos now:

 With the half bends, it shifts the pitch up a half step, and a whole one will be one full step.
 Each of these bends stays true to the blues scale concerning pitches, and it sounds way more interesting than the previous lick!

 Another type of bend that is commonly used in rock and blues guitar licks is the unison bend.
 This occurs when you hit two notes simultaneously, but the note you bend will ascend to the same pitch as the note that isn’t bent.
 Here’s a tab to help illustrate my point:

 Even though you may find yourself full-bending with these a lot of the time, the rules of bending in pitch and staying in key still apply to unison bends.
 Besides, if you don’t bend to the correct pitch, you’ll know right away because it won’t match the pitch of the unbent notes.

 With vibrato, you will always want to sound in control; otherwise, you might sound like an annoying mosquito.
 A fast vibrato isn’t bad per se, but if it lacks command, it will sound bad.
 Vibrato can be a personal thing, but to be great, you should pay attention to the feel of the song, especially the tempo.